What is Digital Eye Strain?

 - Take a break and use the 20-20-20 rule.
 Every 20 minutes, look away from the screen and focus on something 20 feet away, for 20 seconds.

-- There is a variety of software programs that promise to drain the blue light from your screen and, in turn, decrease its contribution to Digital Eye Strain.
+- There is a variety of software programs that promise to drain the blue light from your screen and, in turn, decrease your susceptibility.
 However, these programs will distort the screens colour and will not follow you from device to device

 - Ambr screen glasses block over 55% of harmful blue light and are coated with a premium anti-reflective layer.
 Our glasses protect your eyes from digital eye strain and ensure a more comfortable and healthy working day.